jdvivre/dustview/README.md

 ## Refresh cache to template source
 DustTemplateView is cache template file source for one time access to file.
-If you want to refresh template source(maybe redeploy your view source(dust compiled HTML)), you call server with specific parameter(_refresh).
+If you want to refresh template source, maybe redeploy your view source(dust compiled HTML), you call server with specific parameter(_refresh).
 Parameter value is "y" or "Y" (case insensitive).

         http://...?_refresh=y&.. or
         http://...?_refresh=Y&..

+If you want that don't using caching, maybe development or test environment that frequently deploy view source(html), you possibly disable function.
+Default value is true(=caching)!

+    SimpleDustTemplateView.setViewCacheable(false);